Gabriel Moreno Player Props: Diamondbacks vs. Guardians

 Gabriel Moreno At The Plate

-- Moreno has eight doubles, two home runs and 11 walks while batting .284.
+- Moreno has eight doubles, two home runs and 12 walks while hitting .279.

-- He has scored at least one run 12 times this season (22.6%), including one multi-run game.
+- He has scored at least once 12 times this year (22.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.